 If you're eating enough calories, carbohydrates, nutrients, and you are still having issues, there are a few other things you may want to think about.
 Consider if any of the following could apply to you and support your slow metabolism:

 - Poor digestion: weak digestion down-regulates or reduces the appetite often due to bloating, constipation and often causes you to not be able to take in as many calories.
 This weak digestion is often caused by pathogenic and bacteria overgrowth that can be addressed once identified.

 - Stress: the stress hormone cortisol blocks thyroid hormone conversion, which will protectively slow the metabolism over time.

-- Over exercising: too much exercise, especially when the diet is poor is a sure way to send your body running for safety by slowing the metabolism.
+- Over-exercising: too much exercise, especially when the diet is poor is a sure way to send your body running for safety by slowing the metabolism.